 For his entire adult life, Manny has been keenly interested in nurturing and facilitating the connections between transformative inner work such as meditation and therapy, relational practices based in skillful communication, development of wholesome community, and nonviolent social transformation.

-Manny’s Sunday Morning Teaching Schedule at Vermont Insight in Brattleboro:
+Manny’s Sunday Morning Teaching Schedule at Vermont Insight Meditation Center in Brattleboro:

 Each Sunday from 10am-12 Vermont Insight offers meditation and teachings.
 Here are the upcoming Sundays that Manny will be leading the program: